The Defiant, Midsumma Festival 2022 by Suzanne Balding

 Your event's ticketing will be remitted within five working days of the completion of your event / season or after any refund issues are resolved (for example if you have had to cancel a session of your season and customers have already purchased tickets).

-You'll need to arrange your own box office at the venue for door sales.
+If you would like to have door sales, you'll need to arrange your own box office at the venue.
 Tickets will go off-sale through the Midsumma Festival website one hour before your event start time, ready for you to start selling tickets at your venue.
 You keep the "Per Ticket" fee for any tickets sold at the venue.

-Keep a record of how many tickets you sell on the door, as we request this information at the close of the festival.
+Please keep a record of how many tickets you sell on the door, as we request this information at the close of your event.

 A complimentary ticket is a free ticket.
 These are usually offered to VIPs, cast, crew, etc. There are three types of complimentary tickets: Midsumma comps, Producer comps and Companion Card tickets.